Rich, chewy, fudgy and deeply chocolatey, these easy to make fudgy Chocolate Walnut Cookies make a wonderful treat for all chocolate and nut lovers!

 Instructions

-• Add the dry ingredients to the wet and add the room temperature melted butter.
+- Add the dry ingredients to the wet and add the room temperature melted butter.
 Blend thoroughly.
-Add the nuts or chocolate chips and mix well.
+Add the walnuts or chocolate chips and mix well.

-• Store cookies in an airtight container for up to 3 days.
+- Store cookies in an airtight container at room temperature for up to 3 days.
 Cookies can also be frozen.

 Notes

-1. Chocolate chips or pecans can be used instead of walnuts.
+- Pecans or almonds can be used instead of walnuts.

-2. Toast the walnuts in a 350ºF oven for 8 to 10 minutes or until they are fragrant, let cool and chop coarsely.
+- Toast walnuts in a 350ºF oven for 8 to 10 minutes or until they are fragrant, let cool and chop coarsely.

 Nutrition